maxklvd/LiteLockr/README.md

 Example of using LiteLockr:

+1. Run LiteLockr.exe
-1. Open your browser
+2. Open your browser
-2. Make sure the browser window is active
+3. Make sure the browser window is active
-3. Press Ctrl+Alt+B
+4. Press Ctrl+Alt+B

 The keyboard and mouse will now only work in the browser and will be locked in all other software.
 The selected program retains its full functionality - you can minimize and maximize your browser, open and close tabs, go to full screen, and so on.